Reform of local government in Northern Ireland

 Reform of local government in Northern Ireland saw the replacement of the twenty-six districts created in 1973 with a smaller number of "super districts".
 The review process began in 2002, with proposals for either seven or eleven districts made before it was suspended in 2010.
 On 12 March 2012, the Northern Ireland Executive published its programme for government, which included a commitment to reduce the number of councils in Northern Ireland to 11.
 The first elections to these new councils were on 22 May 2014.

 Background

-Compared to unitary authorities in England, the current Northern Ireland districts have small populations, with an average population of about 65,000.
+Compared to unitary authorities in England, the Northern Ireland districts had small populations, with an average of about 65,000.
 In June 2002 the Northern Ireland Executive established a Review of Public Administration to review the arrangements for the accountability, development, administration and delivery of public services.
 Among its recommendations were a reduction in the number of districts.

 Situation before reform process

 There were 26 districts, each with a district council, which were created in 1973.